SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.5/General_Feature_Release_10.5.2.md

 Because of a number of enhancements, overall performance has increased when updating alarm information on STaaS systems.

-#### SLLogCollector packages will now include a memory dump of the w3wp process [ID 41664]
+#### SLLogCollector packages can now include a memory dump of the w3wp process in case of web API issues [ID 41664]

 <!-- MR 10.6.0 - FR 10.5.2 -->

-From now on, SLLogCollector packages will also include a memory dump of the *w3wp* process.
-This memory dump will allow you to investigate any issues with the web API.
+From now on, SLLogCollector packages can also include a memory dump of the *w3wp* process in case of web API issues.

 ### Fixes